Real-time Ubuntu

 How-to

-Step-by-step guides covering key operations and common tasks, such as installing the real-time kernel and configuring the CPUs.
+Step-by-step guides covering key operations and common tasks, such as installing the real-time kernel, configuring the CPUs and creating Ubuntu Core images.

 Reference